JohnTocher/advent-of-code-2024/README.md

-# advent-of-code-2023
+# advent-of-code-2024

 Repository for shared solutions of AoC 2024!

 ## Solutions in python with an educational focus

-This is pretty much a clone of my starting 2023 repo.
-I doubt I'll be finishing this ina timely manner, I created it simply so I could have agpo at a cvouple of early solutiosn to dicuss with a colleague.
+This is essentially a clone of my starting 2023 repo.
+I doubt I'll be finishing the 2024 challenges in a timely manner, I created it simply so I could have a go at a couple of early solutions I was dicussing with a colleague.

-If you like the idea though, I have a more fully fleshed out set of instructions in my 2032 repo https://github.com/JohnTocher/advent-of-code-2023
+If you like the idea though, I have a more fully fleshed out set of instructions in my 2023 repo https://github.com/JohnTocher/advent-of-code-2023

 ## Current status